 💡 Spotlight story Verra releases plan for consultation on tokenized carbon Verra have announced plans to launch their public consultation into the use of web3 instruments in early August.
 This news has been hotly anticipated by the growing community who sees tokenization as the future of climate action ever since Verra

 Integrity has been repeatedly identified that the largest barrier to scaling voluntary carbon markets (VCMs) in line with meeting the aims of the Paris Agreement.
 In previous posts, we have explored the importance of scaling high quality supply and demand in ensuring that the VCM effectively supports net zero targets.

-📢 Top news picks * Pina Earth raise $2.5m to develop sustainable forestry credits * Verra launches pre-consultation on new ABACUS label for high quality, nature-based credits * UK government contributes £54m to 15 carbon removal technology projects * Decentralized crypto exchange SushiSwap embeds carbon offsetting option * Aboriginal Carbon Foundation partners with Australia's largest
+📢 Top news picks * Pina Earth raise $2.5m to develop sustainable forestry credits * Verra launches pre-consultation on new ABACUS label for high quality, nature-based credits * UK government contributes £54m to 15 carbon removal technology projects * Decentralized crypto exchange SushiSwap embeds carbon offsetting option * Aboriginal Carbon Foundation partners with Australia'

 In our last post, we explored what makes a high quality carbon credit and their essential role in scaling the VCM.
 Their effectiveness ultimately however, depends on being used to meet the high quality demand of offsetting organisations.
 In this piece, we explore what should be considered high integrity demand

 At IETA’s European Climate Summit, integrity was repeatedly identified that the largest barrier to scaling voluntary carbon markets (VCMs) in line with growing demand.
 This post is the first in a three part series in which we will explore current market trends and emerging initiatives seeking to drive future